ryanboothforever/book-club/README.md

 - Create a `.env` file and add the following as `key = value`
   - PORT = 2121 (can be any port example: 3000)
   - DB_STRING = `your database URI`
-  - API_KEY = `your cloudinary api key`
-  - API_SECRET = `your cloudinary api secret`

 ---

 # Run

 `npm start`

 =======
 # Book-Club

-A multi user social application for creating virtual book clubs
+A multi user social application for creating virtual book clubs.
+Create an account, press the "+" button to make a new book club with whatever title you like!